 Sony Nex 6 590nm Conversion

-The Sensor Cleaning mode in all Canon and Sony Cameras is performed by a Piezo Ultrasonic Vibration of the UV/IR Cut Filter which is Florine coated to help the dust drop off when vibrated.
+The Sensor Cleaning mode in all Canon, Fuji and Sony Cameras is performed by a Piezo Ultrasonic Vibration of the UV/IR Cut Filter which is Florine coated to help the dust drop off when vibrated.
 Unfortunately this has to be completely removed in both Full Spectrum and IR Conversions, consequently the Sensor Cleaning Mode on all converted cameras is disabled permanently.
-The Sensor Cleaning Modes were never very effective anyway and without the special Florine Coating there is absolutly no point in reattaching the Piezo Vibration module to the IR filter or full spectrum window [If Fitted].
+The Sensor Cleaning Modes were never very effective anyway and without the special Florine Coating there is absolutely no point in reattaching the Piezo Vibration module to the IR filter or full spectrum window [If Fitted].
 Just like an unconverted camera normal manual cleaning, initially by a rocket blower is recommended, but careful mechanical dry/wet cleaning can be performed if necessary using swabs or lens pens.
 Dust spots on an image taken with a Full Spectrum Camera that does not have the un-necessary glass window tend to be easier to remove in Photoshop because they tend to be sharper and smaller because the dust causing the spot is actually on the factory fitted cover glass of thee sensor.
 However this cover glass is not replaceable, so it should be treated with extra care when cleaning a full spectrum camera.

 The sensor cleaning mode in the Sony A7II and A7RII remains operable after conversion as these cameras use the In Body Image Stabilisation [IBIS] mechanism to shake the whole sensor module.
 I'm not sure how effective the system is either before or after conversion, but it is probably better than nothing.